 You are very welcome to make use of our study hall for your archival research.
 During opening hours, you can find your way to the monumental Franciscan 'Minderbroeders' church.
 It is not necessary to reserve a seat.
+Our opening hours are tuesday to friday. from 09:30 AM till 17:00 PM.

 Please do not forget to bring valid identification upon your first visit.
 You will need this to be able to request a visitor pass.
 Please also visit this page.